1. Pride of Place Fund

 If you are involved with a sport team whose members fall within this age criteria and you require financial assistance for travel to allow your team to take part you may be eligible for a subsidy grant.

-Sport New Zealand Rural Travel Fund is now open until 14 December 2018.
+Sport New Zealand Rural Travel Fund is now CLOSED.

 4. Community Hall Repairs and Maintenance Grants